cappochinho/cappochinho/README.md

 -->
 - 👋 Hi, I'm @cappochinho
-- 🔭 I’m currently working on Low-level stuff
+- 🔭 I’m currently working on high-level programming with Python
 - 🌱 I’m currently learning to become a full stack software engineer @ ALX and an electrical/electronic engineer @ KNUST
-- 👯 I’m looking to collaborate on engineering projects
+- 👯 I’m looking to collaborate on open-source engineering projects
 - 💬 Ask me about anything concerning computer programming
 - 📫 How to reach me
 - LinkedIn: https://www.linkedin.com/in/edward-junior-agyemang-prempeh-1823641a5/